 Transformed by Christ to Love God and Our Neighbor

 None of us have ‘made it’ in the business of being followers of Jesus.
 Everyone is a learner on the journey.
 Not just in our work with children and young adults, but across our whole life as a church we mean to grow together as disciples of Jesus.

 We belong to a variety of small groups – mixed, men’s, women’s, college students, education focused.
 By belonging to a smaller group we are able to share our lives with one another and encourage each another in our faith.

-God’s love isn’t given us to hoard, but to share.
+We love because God first loved us.
+It's through our relationship with Christ that God's love is poured into our hearts, and given us to share.
 We’re learning that both in word and deed our lives need to be shaped so that God’s love and the good things that we have received are not kept to ourselves, but are freely given just as they have been freely received.

 We seek to be an open community who are always looking to welcome and embrace new people at whatever stage of faith or questioning, success or failure, happiness or brokenness we each face.
 Through our Alpha Course and Freedom in Christ Retreats we look to provide non-threatening environments in which people can explore the claims of Jesus Christ and the possibility of spiritual life and growth.
 As we grow in faith, we seek to be careful stewards of all that God has entrusted us with so that we can more effectively share what we have with others.